Ganesh Thapa

-Ganesh Thapa (गणेश थापा) is a retired international football player and a former president of the All Nepal Football Association (ANFA).
+Ganesh Thapa (गणेश थापा; born 9 October 1960) is a Nepali former football player and a former president of the All Nepal Football Association (ANFA).
 He was formerly the president of the South Asian Football Federation and the vice president of Asian Football Confederation (AFC).
 He is considered one of the greatest Nepali footballers of all time.
 He scored the first international goal for Nepal against Philippines in King’s Cup - Bangkok, Thailand in 1982.
 He also served as Member of Parliament in Constituent Assembly of Nepal.

-Family
+Club career

+Thapa played for East Bengal FC in the Calcutta Football League.
+He also played in the Dhaka First Division League for Mohammedan, Rahmatganj MFS and Dhaka Wanderers.
+Thapa also represented Abahani Krira Chakra at the 1981–82 Aga Khan Gold Cup.

+International career career

+Thapa was a national football player and captain from 1981 to 1989.

+Personal life

 Thapa is the younger brother of politician Kamal Thapa.
 Thapa is married to Hajuri Thapa and has two sons, Gaurav Thapa and Abhishek Thapa.

-Playing career

-Before becoming the president of ANFA, Thapa was a national football player and captain from 1979 to 1989.
-He played for East Bengal FC in the Calcutta Football League.
-He also played in the Dhaka First Division League for Mohammedan, Rahmatganj MFS and Dhaka Wanderers.
-Thapa also represented Abahani Krira Chakra at the 1981–82 Aga Khan Gold Cup.